 XAMPP Advance Control Option

 The toolbar on the right-hand side is for the advanced user to troubleshoot any issues with XAMPP.
-Don’t change any default setup, unless XAMPP is not working.
+Don’t change any default setup, unless it is not working.

 These controls open some advanced options which are self-explanatory.